Raising funds for the Crohn’s MAP Vaccine test – The best hope of a cure for Crohn’s Disease so far

 In 2014 I unfortunately learnt a lot about Inflammatory Bowel Disease, which kicked off a chain of events which has lead to my desire to do something to help and the creation of this site.
 In the Autumn of 2014 my son became ill and after numerous visit to doctors and specialists and with much poking, prodding and testing by the Christmas he was diagnosed with Crohn’s Disease.

 Crohn’s is a horrible, life-long, disease affecting over 100,000 people in the UK and 10 times that across the globe.
-It results in ulceration of the digestive tract, causing diarrhoea, abdominal pain and fatigue, leading to time off, hospital visits, daily medication and in many cases surgery.
-The current treatment of Crohn’s requires taking daily immunosuppressant drugs and long periods of taking steriods when it flares up, both which have dubious side effects.
-Now though, there is exiting research which shows that a pathogenic bacterium, Mycobacterium Avium subspecies Paratuberculosis or MAP for short, is thought to be the cause of Crohn’s.
-The MAP bacterium is very hard to treat and until recently has been very hard to test for, however Professor John Hermon-Taylor of Kings College London is developing a new vaccine against MAP which is both curative and preventative – offering hope to millions of Crohn’s sufferers worldwide.
-The anti-MAP vaccine is now being developed by HAV Vaccines (along with Oxford University’s Jenner Institute) and will be undergoing Human trials soon.
+It results in ulceration of the digestive tract, causing diarrhoea, abdominal pain and fatigue, leading to time off college or work, hospital visits, medication with side effects and in many cases surgery.
+The current treatment of Crohn’s requires taking immunosuppressant drugs and long periods of taking steriods when it flares up, both which have dubious side effects.
+Now though, there is exiting research which shows that a pathogenic bacterium, Mycobacterium Avium subspecies Paratuberculosis or MAP for short, is thought to be the cause of Crohn’s Disease.
+The MAP bacterium is very hard to treat and until recently has been very hard to test for, however Professor John Hermon-Taylor of Kings College London has developed a new vaccine against MAP which is both curative and preventative – offering hope to millions of Crohn’s sufferers worldwide.
+The anti-MAP vaccine is now being developed by HAV Vaccines (along with Oxford University’s Jenner Institute) and is in the process of Human trials now.

 Professor Human-Taylor’s team is also developing a companion MAP blood test which will be far more accurate than the current method.
 It is the development of this MAP blood test that I am fundraising for.

-I have been paddling for about 8 or 9 years now and during that time have been lucky enough to kayak on the rivers of the Southwest, Wales, Cumbria and the Massif Central (France) as well as the surf kayaking in Somerset, Devon, Cornwall and west France.
-In that time I have organised the Blaze the Barle river race for the last 6 years and have been entered a couple of surf kayak events.
-In 2015 half of the money raised went to the Crohn’s MAP Vaccine cause, this year I intend to raise lots more money from challenging myself through sea kayaking events.
+I have been paddling for about 12 years now and during that time have been lucky enough to kayak on the rivers of the Southwest of England, Wales, Cumbria and the Massif Central in France, as well as the surf kayaking in Somerset, Devon, Cornwall and west France.
+In that time I have organised a local river race, the Blaze the Barle for the last 10 years and have been entered a couple of surf kayak events.
+In 2015 half of the money raised in the Blaze the Barle went to the Crohn’s MAP Vaccine cause, in the following two years I managed to raise £3,000 by challenging myself through sea kayaking events.

 When I first took up sea kayaking I thought how hard could it be, but after my first two training sessions when I had my boat bashed from underneath me by a surging sea and was then blown over by a side gust of wind I had a greater level of respect for the sea and sea kayakers.
 I am challenging myself to learn the specific skills of sea kayaking, going from relative novice to competent amateur(!) in as short a time as possible.
 I then plan to complete a few different and difficult sea kayaking trips to test myself against my skills, courage and knowledge.

-An expedition – Cornwall to Watchet (self-supported ands solo)
+An expedition – Cornwall to Watchet, 4-days, self-supported and solo.